Table of Contents

 The reason being that I decided not to employ a discourse analysis, but rather focus more broadly on the content of what was being said rather than on how it was said.

-However, I transcribed some non-verbal vocalisations (such as hmm to express thinking time) and I made notes of moods (i.e. laughter) or body language, when they added meaning to the data.
+However, I transcribed some non-verbal vocalizations (such as hmm to express thinking time) and I made notes of moods (i.e. laughter) or body language when they added meaning to the data.